 Chances of getting pregnant while on birth control

-Birth control patch: Using the birth control patch, 9/100 women usually get pregnant (9%).
+Birth control patch: 9/100 women will get pregnant (9%) when using the birth control patch.
 This method has the same effectiveness (with typical use) as the birth control ring.

 Progestin-only birth control pill (POPs): When using Progestin Only Pills (POPs), 9/100, or 9%, of women usually get pregnant.

-Condoms for birth control: Using condoms, 18/100 women (18%) usually get pregnant.
+Condoms: Using condoms, 18/100 women (18%) usually get pregnant.
 This method of contraception is the only way to prevent sexually transmitted diseases.
 To prevent STIs, condoms should be used in combination with another method, like the birth control patch.

-Spermicide: With spermicide alone about 28/100, or 28%, of women will get pregnant.
+Spermicide: When using spermicide alone, about 28/100, or 28%, of women will get pregnant.

 Birth control effectiveness math